How to Be a Responsible Tourist

 Tourism is a massive industry.
 According to the UN, 1.3 billion tourists travel internationally each year and the tourism sector represents one in 10 jobs globally as a result.
-Tourism is also an industry that is expected to grow 3 per cent each year until 2030.
-It's part of the reason why the United Nations World Tourism Organization (UNWTO) encourages industry discussion on thoughtful, inclusive, and sustainable growth.
+Tourism is also expected to grow 3 per cent each year until 2030.
+It's part of the reason why the United Nations World Tourism Organization (UNWTO) encourages regular discussion on thoughtful, inclusive, and sustainable growth for the industry.

 Sustainable tourism however, isn’t just the responsibility of those who work in travel.
 Travellers also have a role to play.
 As more and more people embrace travelling, the UNWTO encourages tourists to be a responsible traveller.